This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Can you make it nut-free?

 Possibly.
 I haven’t tried it, but in theory you might be able to replace the 1 cup almond flour with 1/4 cup coconut flour (yes, just a quarter the amount, as coconut flour is very absorbent!).
 You’ll get fewer flatbreads but the dough consistency should be similar.
+You could also try coconut flour tortillas instead for a similar pliability without any nut flours.

 Store the keto pita bread in the refrigerator for 4-5 days.